JacobZwang/golden-circle-packing/README.md

 ```
 > http://localhost:5500

-> circles will appear as the are generated
+> circles will appear as they are generated

 ### To Do
 > Wasm Bindgen for web use